Exclusive: Repsol comes up dry in Cuba offshore well

 The Cuba-Venezuela alliance is a product of Venezuelan President Hugo Chavez’ close relations with Cuban President Raul Castro and his older brother Fidel Castro, but Chavez is suffering from an undisclosed cancer that has required frequent treatment in Cuba and for which the prognosis is unknown.

-His defeat or death could put the government in the hands of an opposition party much less friendly to Cuba and the practice of giving it oil for services.
+His defeat or death could put the government in the hands of an opposition party much less friendly to Cuba and the idea of giving it oil for services.

 Dry holes in deep water generally cost at least $175 million, industry experts said, but Repsol will share that cost with its partners.